kcajj/ONT_phages/notes/note2.md

 nanopore qc
 rename all envs

-normalise for t0 frequences
-secondary mapping is too ugly to be added to the pipeline

-check the significant results
-change the datastructure for the time analysis run the pipeline for the time analysis
+add secondary mapping to the pipeline change the datastructure for the time analysis run the pipeline for the time analysis

-check the old chemistry data

-try to polish the no_barcode assembly

-145967 mthylation ec2d2 filtered assembly

 i was removing elements underneath the coverage threshold from the array, as opposed to sending them to zero. i was considering as non consensus the gaps